okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/features/importing.md

 **ID Management and Data Binding**

-Synoptic Panel relies on its [Auto Id Assignment](../concepts/auto-id-assignment.md) system to ensure unique IDs to areas of the map that lack predefined '<id>' attributes.
+Synoptic Panel relies on its [Auto Id Assignment](../concepts/auto-id-assignment.md) system to ensure unique IDs to areas of the map that lack predefined `<id>` attributes.
 If you replace the map with an updated SVG, issues may arise only when the following conditions occur:

-1.	**Original SVG without predefined Ids**: If the previous map had areas without predefined '<id>' attributes, Synoptic Panel generated IDs automatically for those areas.
+1.	**Original SVG without predefined Ids**: If the previous map had areas without predefined `<id>` attributes, Synoptic Panel generated IDs automatically for those areas.

-2.	**New SVG without redefined Ids**: If the updated SVG also has areas without predefined '<id>' attributes, the Auto Id Assignment process may assign new IDs in a different order, especially if areas are added, removed, or reordered in the new file.
+2.	**New SVG without redefined Ids**: If the updated SVG also has areas without predefined `<id>`  attributes, the Auto Id Assignment process may assign new IDs in a different order, especially if areas are added, removed, or reordered in the new file.

 This could result in a mismatch between the existing data binding and the updated map because the assigned Ids in the new SVG may no longer align with the original ones.